 Set off on a drive to remember as you immerse yourself in the scenery of the Great Alpine Road.
-Follow the beautiful Ovens River valley, taking in Myrtleford on the way to Bright near the foot of Mount Hotham.
+Follow the beautiful Ovens Valley, taking in Myrtleford on the way to Bright, near the foot of Mount Hotham.

 Famous for its stunning display of autumn colour, Bright is one of the region's most popular villages.
 There's a great range of accommodation to suit all pockets, so base yourself here for the night and waste no time fuelling up at one of the many excellent cafes, bars, or cellar doors.
 Settle in at Bright Brewery for a relaxing afternoon or pop down to Reed & Co. where you can sample distinctly Australian gin inspired by the local landscape.